Polish–Lithuanian Commonwealth: Demographics

+Social strata in the Commonwealth's society in 1655.
+Back row from the left: Jew (żyd), barber surgeon (cyrulik), painter (malarz), butcher (rzeznik), tailor (krawiec), pharmacist (aptekarz).
+Middle row from the left: shoemaker (szwiec), goldsmith (zlotnik), merchant (kupiec), Armenian (ormianin), musician (muzyk), barmaid (szynkarka).
+In front, a vendor (przekupka).

 The Polish–Lithuanian Commonwealth was immensely multicultural throughout its existence – it comprised countless religious identities and ethnic minorities inhabiting the country's vast territory.
 The precise number of minority groups and their populations can only be hypothesised.
 Statistically, the most prominent groups were the Poles, Lithuanians, Germans, Ruthenians and Jews.
 There were also considerable numbers of Czechs, Hungarians, Livonians, Romanis, Vlachs, Armenians, Italians, Scots, and the Dutch (Olędrzy), who were either categorised as merchants, settlers or refugees fleeing religious persecution.

 Prior to the union with Lithuania, the Kingdom of Poland was much more homogenous; approximately 70% of the population was Polish and Roman Catholic.
 With the creation of the Commonwealth, the number of Poles in comparison to the total population decreased to 50%.
 In 1569, the population stood at 7 million, with roughly 4.5 million Poles, 750,000 Lithuanians, 700,000 Jews and 2 million Ruthenians.
 Historians Michał Kopczyński and Wojciech Tygielski suggest that with the territorial expansion after the Truce of Deulino in 1618, the Commonwealth's population reached 12 million people, of which Poles constituted only 40%.
 At that time the nobility made up 10% of the entire population and the burghers around 15%.
 The average population density per square kilometer was: 24 in Mazovia, 23 in Lesser Poland, 19 in Greater Poland, 12 in Lublin palatinate, 10 in the Lwów area, 7 in Podolia and Volhynia, and 3 in the Kiev Voivodeship.
 There was a tendency for the people from the more densely inhabited western territories to migrate eastwards.